joergstolz/joergstolz.github.io/publications.md

 ### Articles (Peer-Reviewed Journals)

+2023    Stolz, Jörg and Novak, Marusa, The three religious revivals.
+Pentecostal, Islamic, and Orthodox upswings in the context of long-term secularization.
+Journal of religion and demography, 10, 138-161.

 2023    Stolz, Jörg.
 The theory of social games: outline of a general theory for the social sciences.
 Humanities and Social Sciences Communications 10: 1-12

 2023    Stolz, Jörg, Gugushvili, Alexi, Molteni, Franceso and Antonietti, Jean-Philippe.
 A Counter-Example to Secularization Theory?
 Assessing the Georgian Religious Revival (published online).
 British Journal of Sociology.https://doi.org/10.1111/1468-4446.13009